splunk-soar-connectors/wildfire/README.md

 ### Configuration variables
 This table lists the configuration variables required to operate WildFire.
-These variables are specified when configuring a Wildfire asset in Splunk SOAR.
+These variables are specified when configuring a WildFire asset in Splunk SOAR.

 VARIABLE | REQUIRED | TYPE | DESCRIPTION
 -------- | -------- | ---- | -----------